inisw02/3rd_go_filter/readme.md

 $ uvicorn api:app --reload

 # run browser extension
-open Extension Option page or popup then input labels what you want to filter out.
+1. open Extension Option page or popup page then write labels what you want to filter out on youtube comments.
 - ABUSE
 - CENSURE
 - CRIME